ToastCoder/GitHub-Auto-Fetcher/README.md

 # GitHub-Auto-Fetcher
-This is a script which runs every 10 seconds to fetch my every repository.
+This is a script which runs every 10 seconds to fetch my repositories from remote.